Mathematics 220 - Term 2 2014-2015

 - You should use the learning goals to help your exam and midterm prepartion - these are designed for the more standard version of Maths220, but should give you a good idea of what is expected.

 - Homework will be assigned approximatelt every 2 weeks.

 - There will be 7 homework assigmnents, due tentatively on January 14, January 23, February 4, February 13, March 6, March 18, and March 28.

 - Your homework solutions must be typeset - handwritten solutions will not be marked.

 - I strongly suggest that you use latex to typeset your homework.
 See notes here.

-- Homework will be due in the last lecture each week and we will try to return it to you within 1 week.
+- Homework will be due at the beginning of the last lecture each week and we will try to return it to you within 1 week.

 - Solutions will be posted immediately after the homework is to be handed in.

 - You should also attempt other questions from the text as we cover each topic.